 Here are three reasons to consider using an at-home celiac test.

-Unlike having to go to a lab or a doctor’s office, you can screen for celiac disease in the comfort and privacy of your home.
-Additionally, many companies have strict privacy policies so confidentiality is maintained at all times.
+Privacy and convenience– Unlike having to go to a lab or a doctor’s office, you can screen for celiac disease in the comfort and privacy of your home.
+Additionally, many companies have strict privacy policies, so confidentiality is maintained at all times.